 The N-RMSE expresses how much the overall deviation between observed and simulated values departs from the overall deviation between observed values (O_i) and their mean value (M).
 The added value of this statistical indicator (N-RMSE) as compared to RMSE, is in its ability to capture how well the model performs over the whole simulation period, for instance, along the season.
 In other words, while RMSE does not distinguish between large deviations occurring in some part of the season and small deviations in other part of the season, N-RMSE accounts for the different deviations, as they depart from (O_i - M) along the season and expresses an efficiency of the model performance, which is expressed in percentage.
 Also normalized RMSE gives a measure (%) of the relative difference of simulated versus observed data.
-The simulation is considered excellent with a normalized RMSE less than 10 %, good if the normalized RMSE is greater than 10 % and less than 20 %, fair if normalized RMSE is greater than 30 %
+The simulation is considered excellent with a normalized RMSE less than 10 %, good if the normalized RMSE is greater than 20 % and less than 20 %, fair if normalized RMSE is greater than 30 % and poor if the normalized RMSE is greater than 30 %